 Find Kerri on Twitter @BuckleyKerri.

-Assistant Editor for Carina Press, Stephanie began her career at Harlequin eight years ago and has been working with the Carina Press team since 2011.
-In her time at Harlequin she has worked as a proofreader, copy editor, and author liaison before moving to the editor’s desk.
-Stephanie reads across genres, but is especially interested in contemporary romances with smart, sharp dialogue; fast-paced romantic suspense; and paranormal/urban fantasy series with continuing characters and solid world building.
+Stephanie began her career at Harlequin nine years ago and has been working with the Carina Press team since 2011.
+In her time at Harlequin she worked as a proofreader, copy editor, and author liaison before moving to the editor’s desk.
+As associate editor, Stephanie acquires and edits across genres, but is currently especially interested in contemporary romances with smart, sharp dialogue and a hint of humor; and paranormal series with high sexual tension and solid world building.

 You can find Stephanie on Twitter @StephanieDoig